The Wild Party (LaChiusa musical): Synopsis

 Queenie starts a dance to raise the energy ("Black Bottom"), but Kate soon interrupts with her arrival.
 She has come with Mr. Black, an attractive gigolo.
 Queenie and Kate trade insults and love, telling Nadine of their double-edged friendship ("Best Friend").

 Burrs and Kate do not get along, with Kate disapproving of Queenie's romantic entanglement with him, while Queenie and Black begin to feel an attraction to each other.
 Meanwhile, Jackie tries to separate the D'Armano brothers, flirting with Oscar ("A Little M-M-M").
 Dolores hints to Queenie about troubles in Burrs' past ("Everybody Has Their Secrets") while Nadine sings a paean to Broadway, only to be cut off by Queenie ("The Lights Of Broadway").

 Queenie and Black meet up and find their attraction growing stronger ("Tabu").
 Queenie asks him to show her how he picks up ladies, and his hypothetical soon turns into a real proposition ("Takin' Care Of The Ladies") and he pulls her up to dance ("Tabu Dance").
 Kate and Burrs notice how close Queenie and Black are becoming, and Burrs wonders about the demise of fidelity ("Wouldn't It Be Nice?").
 Queenie tells Black of her troubled existence, wondering why she was born ("Lowdown-Down"), as Burrs hypes up the party with Gin ("Gin").

 The party quickly escalates, with everybody drinking, dancing, and arguing.
 Dolores warns Queenie of Burrs' first wife, who he beat to death, and Queenie escapes to the bathroom.
-There, she in confronted by Burrs of her entanglement with Black, and he begins to assault her.
+There, she is confronted by Burrs about her entanglement with Black, and he begins to assault her.
 Kate barges in and saves Queenie, and Burrs furiously rejoins the party with a coked-up Jackie.
 Kate and Queenie argue about her relationship with Burrs, as Jackie and Oscar are found having sex in the bathroom.

 Oscar and Phil argue publicly, while Mae and Eddie exchange heated words.
 Kate warns Queenie that Burrs will kill her, and when Queenie refuses to listen, Kate jumps back into the party.
 Eddie and Mae soon come to blows - hitting each other, as Dolores seduces Gold and Goldberg, bringing them into the bedroom.
 Distraught with the state of the party, Queenie is dragged out by Black, as the party continues in full swing ("Wild").
 Madelaine searches for Sally and asks her to say her name.
 The guests all gather and culminate in an orgy ("Need") as Burrs asks Kate about Black.
 Kate reveals that she knows Black is using her, but she is fine with it ("Black Is A Moocher").

 Outside, Queenie and Black bond at the fact that they are different from the rest, wondering where they belong and what will become of them ("People Like Us").